LEARNAcademy/syllabus/Rails-C&V/02rails_views.md

 ## Challenges

 The goal of these challenges are to solidify your routes and controller knowledge and add views on top if it.

-Go ahead and use your Rails app from the previous exercises.
+Go ahead and create a new Rails app for these stories.

 #### Stories: Recommended